mandeeps/SU-WaterCam/README.md

 Thermal sensor tracks temperatures, Pandas is used to analyze data to distinguish pixels correlating to water from other surfaces based on the difference in the rate of temperature change over time.

-### Raspberry Pi Zero configuration Using Raspbian Lite:
+### Initial Raspberry Pi Zero configuration Using Raspbian Lite:
 If installing regular Raspbian/RaspberryPi OS image: in raspi-config set timezone, enable camera, ssh and i2c, set static IP address, reduce GPU memory to 128 minimum for optical camera, change default password, etc., [Connect with SSH via USB](https://artivis.github.io/post/2020/pi-zero/)